ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 An entity can aggregate more than one role into itself.
 These collapsed roles combine the duties of multiple roles.

-In these cases, interaction between these roles do not necessarily use the Internet Protocol.
+In cases where roles are aggregated, interaction between these roles do not necessarily use the Internet Protocol.
 They can be using a loopback device or other IP-based communication between separate environments, but they do not have to.
 Alternative channels to convey conceptual messages include function calls, sockets, GPIO